mlgordon/vpc/errors.md

 You could receive this error if you still have a gateway in your VPC, even when all subnets are deleted, because the gateway can exist in the VPC without a subnet.
 It may be necessary to use the CLI to check for orphaned resources.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## vpc_resource_separation
-**Message**: The resources are in different VPCs
+**Message**: The resources are in different VPCs.

 ## vpn_connection_cidr_not_created
 **Message**: A CIDR block could not be added to the VPN connection `<vpn_connection_id>`.

-Supply a valid CIDR that meets the requirements given by the specification.
+Provide a valid CIDR that meets the requirements given by the specification.

 For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## vpn_connection_cidr_not_deleted
 **Message**: A CIDR block could not be deleted from the VPN connection `<vpn_connection_id>`.

-Supply a valid CIDR that exists on the connection.
+Provide a valid CIDR that exists on the connection.
 A connection must have at least one local and peer CIDR.

 To view the connection's CIDR blocks, use the `GET /vpn_gateways/<vpn_gateway_id>/connections/<vpn_connection_id>` API and check the `local_cidrs` and `peer_cidrs` fields.
+Equivalent CLI command: `ibmcloud is vpn-gateway-connection VPN_GATEWAY_ID CONNECTION_ID`

 ## vpn_connection_cidr_not_found
 **Message**: The CIDR block was not found in the VPN connection `<vpn_connection_id>`.

-Supply a valid CIDR that is in the connection.
+Provide a valid CIDR that is in the connection.

 To view the connection's CIDR blocks, use the `GET /vpn_gateways/<vpn_gateway_id>/connections/<vpn_connection_id>` API and check the `local_cidrs` and `peer_cidrs` fields.
+Equivalent CLI command: `ibmcloud is vpn-gateway-connection VPN_GATEWAY_ID CONNECTION_ID`

 ## vpn_connection_cidr_not_valid
 **Message**: The CIDR block `<cidr_block>` does not represent a valid address.